POETSII/pstack/docs/engines.md

-2. Engines are spawned and given processing job details by other parts of the stack (specifically, by the daemon process `pd`) meaning that they don't need to worry about service-level concerns such as persistence or availability.
-An engine is a processing tool which `pd` uses to expose a persistent service.
+2. Engines are spawned and given processing job details by other parts of the stack (specifically, by the daemon process `pd`) meaning that they don't need to worry about service-level concerns such as persistence.
+An engine is a processing tool used by `pd` to expose a persistent service.

 ### How do Engines Work?

-Before delving into the spec, it's probably a good idea to start with a simplified description of how engines work within `pstack`, mainly to develop some background intuition which will make understanding the details easier.
+Before delving into the spec, it's probably a good idea to start with a simplified description of how engines work within `pstack`, to develop some background intuition and make understanding the details easier.

-As you're probably aware from a quick glance at [README](../readme.md), `pstack` uses Redis as a communication infrastructure to relay messages and process/job information between daemon (`pd`) and client (`pcli`) processes on different machines.
-[Redis](https://redis.io/) is a distributed shared memory server that allows processes on different machines to store and access various data structures (e.g. dictionaries, lists, sets and queues).
-For simplicity, we can assume that a processing _job_ is a POETS XML string which a user has pushed to a Redis queue named `jobs` through `pcli`.
-Here's what happens
+As you're probably aware from [README](../readme.md), `pstack` uses [Redis](https://redis.io/), a distributed in-memory data structure server, to relay messages and process information between daemon (`pd`) and client (`pcli`) instances running on different machines.
+Simulation jobs are pushed to a Redis queue named `jobs` by users using `pcli`.
+For simplicity, we can assume that a _job_ is a POETS XML string that the user intends to simulate.
-afterwards:
+Here's what happens after a job is pushed to Redis:

-1. An instance of `pd`, which is running on some machine and monitoring the `jobs` queue, deques the job and spawns an engine as a subprocess, passing it the job's XML string and connecting its streams as shown in the diagram above.
-Here, `pd` redirects the engine's `stdout` and `stderr` streams to itself while hooking its `stdin` and a custom stream (`fd3`, more on this in a bit) to `socat`, a tool which relays standard stream data to a TCP connection.
+1. An instance of `pd` (which is monitoring the job queue) deques the job and spawns an engine as a subprocess, passing it the job's XML string and connecting its streams as shown in the diagram above.
+Here, `pd` redirects the engine's `stdout` and `stderr` streams to itself while hooking its `stdin` and a custom stream (`fd3`, more on this later) to [`socat`](https://linux.die.net/man/1/socat), a versatile tool that can relay standard streams to a TCP connection.

 2. The engine runs, reading from `stdin` and printing to `fd3` messages from/to external devices.
-These are communicated through `socat` to Redis.
+These are communicated through `socat` to message transfer queues on Redis.

-3. The engine terminates and prints final device states plus some execution statistics to `stdout`.
+3. Some time later, the engine terminates and prints final device states plus some execution statistics to `stdout`.
 This output is captured by `pd` and pushed to a _results_ queue on Redis.
-It's subsequently dequed by the `pcli` instance that created the job and displayed to the user.
+It is subsequently dequed by the `pcli` instance that created the job and displayed to the user.

 ### Regions